nurChamdanis/express-template/README.md

   - selectable inputs
     - git repo branch / tag
     - container repo tag

+Build image and deploy to a container registry

 **NOTE** secrets will not be in repo for CI/CD, those should be put in VAULT